awsdocs/amazon-ecs-developer-guide/doc_source/windows_task_definitions.md

 IAM roles for tasks on Windows require that the `-EnableTaskIAMRole` option is set when you launch the Amazon ECS\-optimized Windows Server AMI\.
 Your containers must also run some configuration code in order to take advantage of the feature\.
 For more information, see [Windows IAM roles for tasks](windows_task_IAM_roles.md)\.

 `networkMode`
-Supported: No
+Supported: Yes
-Docker for Windows uses different network modes than Docker for Linux\.
-When you register a task definition with Windows containers, you must not specify a network mode\.
-If you use the console to register a task definition with Windows containers, you must choose the `<default>` network mode object\.
+When you register a task definition with Windows containers, you must use `default` or `awsvpc` network mode\.

 `containerDefinitions`
 Supported: Yes